MSI Katana GF76 review: Decent gaming performance for a reasonable price

 The hinges, which are metal, hold the display tightly in place at any position you might choose.
 However, the top's slenderness means you'll still see some flex if you apply pressure.
 It also wobbles a bit if you bump it, but it won't bounce in a light breeze, which makes the GF76 suitable for gaming al fresco.

 All the plastic in the chassis means the GF76 is on the light side for a 17-inch gaming laptop.
-It weighs just 5.73 lbs.
-In comparison to rivals, it's lighter than the Asus Rog Zephyrus (6.06 lbs) and Gigabyte Aorus 17G (5.95 lbs), but heavier than the Dell XPS 9710 (5.34 lbs).
+It weighs just 2.25 kg.
+In comparison to rivals, it's lighter than the Asus Rog Zephyrus (2.74 kg) and Gigabyte Aorus 17G (2.69 kg), but heavier than the Dell XPS 9710 (2.42 kg).
 This makes it a little more portable than some.
 Still, it's heavy enough that you won't want to carry it around everywhere you go.

 Eyeballing the 16:9 display reveals very thin left and right bezels.
 The top bezel takes the shape of the aforementioned front lid, but doesn't distract from your viewing experience.